James Vacca: Career

-Since 2003 Vacca has served as an adjunct professor at CUNY Queens College, where he teaches a variety of courses in the social sciences.
-He was appointed as distinguished lecturer in the Urban Studies Department in 2018.
-In addition, Vacca serves as an executive member of the Academic Senate at Queens College.
-He recently founded the college's food pantry to address the needs impacting the school's students.
-Continuing his work from his days in the New York City Council as chairperson of technology, he is a member of the Queens College Tech Incubator Advisory Board.

-Prior to being elected to the city council in 2005, Vacca served as district manager of Bronx Community Board 10 for 26 years, and was appointed to the position in 1980, when he was 25 years old, becoming one of the youngest district managers in the city's history.
-He had previously served as chairman of the board.
-For numerous consecutive years under his leadership, Board 10 was ranked the cleanest and safest community board in the Bronx.
+In 1980, Vacca was appointed to district manager of Bronx Community Board 10.
+At 25 years old, he was one of the youngest district managers in the city's history.
+Under his leadership, community board 10 was frequently ranked the cleanest and safest community board in the Bronx.

 New York City Council

 In early 2005, with Councilwoman Madeline Provenzano term-limited out of office, Vacca announced his candidacy for the 13th Council District seat.
 Already an established public figure in the East Bronx due to his years as district manager, he was endorsed by Congressman Joseph Crowley and Assemblyman Michael Benedetto, as well as dozens of community and civic groups, and The New York Times.

 In the September 13, 2005, Democratic Party primary, he faced four opponents: former Assemblyman Stephen B. Kaufman, Joseph A. McManus, Ismael Betancourt, and Egidio Joseph Sementelli.
 He won with nearly 40% of the vote; Kaufman captured roughly 25%.
 In the general election, he defeated Philip Foglia, candidate of the Republican, Conservative and Independence Party lines, with 64% of the vote.

 In 2009, facing a little-known challenger running on the Conservative Party line, Vacca was easily re-elected to a second term, winning 92.8% of the vote.
-He easily won election to a final term in 2013 with over 83% of the vote.
+He was re-elected to his final term in 2013 with over 83% of the vote.

-On Council, Vacca was an advocate for responsible zoning laws and for prevention of overdevelopment.
+On the Council, Vacca was an advocate for responsible zoning laws and for prevention of overdevelopment.
 In 2007, Vacca was also named co-chair of the council's Working Group on School Governance and Mayoral Control, established to guide the council recommendations upon the expiration of mayoral control in 2009.
 After months of informal meetings with educators, union leaders, Administration officials, advocates, and parents, the Working Group issued its report in June 2009.
 The report suggested a new system of municipal control.
 Later that month, the New York State legislature passed 8903-A, a bill relating to the management and operation of the New York City School District.